frdr-dfdr/frdr_docs/docs/en/external_review.md

 ## Editing the Dataset

 During the review process changes may need to be made to the dataset.
 This needs to be done by working with a curator.
-You can click the "revise" button for any dataset under embargo to request changes to a dataset.
+Click the "Revise" button for any dataset under embargo and under action requested select "Modify files or metadata".

 ## Finishing the Review

-If all reviews are complete and the embargo can be removed please use the <a href="/contactus">contact us</a> form and ask a curator to review the embargo.
+If all reviews are complete and the embargo can be removed, click the "Revise" button and under action requested select "Lift embargo".